cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

-Brown and Sandholm developed a regret-based pruning (RBP) method in 2015 to prune actions with negative regret temporarily (for the minimum number of iterations that it would take for the regret to become positive in CFR).
-The idea is that strategies at information sets that we don’t reach don’t impact our opponent’s regret.
-The skipped iterations are then “made up” after pruning ends.
-This process was shown to speed up CFR and then in 2016, they improved this with a new RBP version that can even reduce the space requirements of CFR over time by completely discarding pruned branches.
-Space for certain pruned branches is never needed, which was proven by showing that this new version of RBP needs to only asymptotically store actions that have positive probability in a best response to a Nash equilibrium, which is a significant space requirement reduction in large imperfect information games like poker.
-Finally, they showed that early iterations can be skipped by solving an abstraction of the game and then warm starting CFR with these results in the full game.
-Some suboptimal actions will only need to be traversed O(ln(T)) times over T iterations.
+Brown and Sandholm developed a regret-based pruning (RBP) method in 2015 to prune actions with negative regret temporarily (for the minimum number of iterations that it would take for the regret to become positive in CFR) in the paper [Regret-Based Pruning in Extensive-Form Games](https://www.cs.cmu.edu/~noamb/papers/15-NIPS-Regret-Based.pdf).

+This process was shown to
+speed up CFR and then in 2016, they improved this with a new RBP version that can even reduce the space requirements of CFR over time by completely discarding pruned branches.

 ### Deep Learning
 Beginning in 2017 with the University of Alberta's DeepStack, poker algorithms have been relying on deep neural networks as an alternative or complement to game abstractions.
-Noam Brown et al published "Deep CFR" in 2018 that was was the first algorithm to successfully implement CFR with deep neural networks rather than the standard tabular format.
-It takes as input the exact cards and betting sequences to a neural network and outputs a fold, call, raise tuple, which effectively leaves the neural network to do the abstracting rather than requiring fixed abstractions built into the algorithm.
+Noam Brown et al published [Deep Counterfactual Regret Minimization](https://arxiv.org/abs/1811.00164) in 2018 that was was the first algorithm to successfully implement CFR with deep neural networks rather than the standard tabular format.
+It takes as input the exact cards and betting sequences to a neural network and outputs values in proportion to the regrets that would be found in tabular CFR.
+The technique effectively leaves the neural network to do the abstracting rather than requiring fixed abstractions built into the algorithm.
 We discuss this result in detail in the CFR Advances section.
 As computer processing capabilities have improved, using large neural networks becomes an increasingly valuable method for approximately solving poker games.

 ### Superhuman AI for multiplayer poker
 In 2019, Noam Brown and Tuomas Sandholm of Carnegie Mellon University released this paper with an agent called Pluribus that beat strong human players in six-handed poker.
 The agent was able to outperform the humans in two settings: (1) five agents at the table with one human and (2) 5 humans at the table with one agent.